Sela Tunnel: Strategic importance

 This strategic tunnel is being constructed by the Border Roads Organisation (BRO) under Project Vartak.
 It will enhance Indian military's capabilities in combating the threat of China's Western Theater Command opposite India's eastern sector of Line of Actual Control.
 It will cut the travel time from the Indian Army's IV Corps headquarter at Tezpur to Tawang by at least 10 km or 1 hour and also help make the NH13 an all-weather road to access Tawang which usually gets disconnected during winter.
 The tunnels would ensure that the 171 km road between Bomdila and Tawang remains accessible in all weather conditions.

-The BRO is also improving the road from Sangestar Tso (north of Tawang) to Bum La Pass on India-China Line of Actual Control (disputed parts of McMahon Line).
+The BRO is also improving the road from Sangetsar Tso (north of Tawang) to Bum La Pass on India-China Line of Actual Control (disputed parts of McMahon Line).
 NH13 has been converted to 2-lane road.

 Sela pass is located at 4,200 m but the two tunnels are located at the height of 3,000 m (10,000 feet).
 The tunnel cuts through Sela-Chabrela ridge.
 A new greenfield road 12.37 km long from the tunnel will meet the existing Balipara-Chaudur-Tawang road on the Nurarang side and the hairpin bends to the Sela Pass will be avoided.
 The tunnel constructed using the latest New Austrian Tunneling Method (NATM) is much below the snow line allowing all weather travel without the challenges of snow clearance.

 The tunnel will add to the tourist potential of Tawang and attract more tourists making Tawang a more popular destination in North East region.